TheHerowither/UrsinaGameEngineRevamp/README.md

 ])
 ```
 This will create an executable named "b.exe" in the dist folder, which has the scene you built in it, just that you yet cannot move the camera in the build.

+# Notes:
+Please note that this is an early prototype, and a lot of it is subject to change.
+I most of all hope that i manage to make the coding system waaaay better that in the originale UGER.